-Disaster and Emergency Management BSc (Hons) with foundation year
+Disaster and Emergency Management BSc (Hons)

 Study level: Undergraduate

-Students using the interactive screen in the simulation centre
+Students using the interactive screen in the simulation centre.

-As the world faces an increasing number of natural and anthropogenic disasters as well as complex emergencies such as climate change, food insecurity and conflict, the need for effective disaster risk reduction and management has become a global challenge.
+As the world faces an increasing number of natural and anthropogenic disasters, as well as complex emergencies such as climate change, food insecurity and conflict, the need for effective disaster risk reduction and management has become a global challenge.

 Year of entry